jassics/security-study-plan/application-security-study-plan.md

 4. Tougher than Pentesting (Topic of debate for another day)
 5. Can write code for PoC, Exploit or demo with comfort
 6. [API security](api-security-study-plan.md) should be your area of interest.
+7. Good understanding of [Identity and Access Management (IAM)](iam-security-study-plan.md) will help for auth-related design and reviews.

 Usually it will take you 6-12 months to be good at the Application Security fundamentals to get a job at entry level.